 Minimum and Recommended System Requirements for FL Studio

-Although, it is often seen that these become insufficient when handling large tracks with lots of effects, and so those with heavier needs would have to choose a CPU with at least 6 cores, 16 GB of RAM, 512 or more storage, and possibly a lightweight GPU.
+Although, it is often seen that these become insufficient when handling large tracks with lots of effects, and so those with heavier needs would have to choose a CPU with at least an Intel i7 processor, 16 GB RAM, 512 GB SSD or more storage, and a decent Nvidia GPU.

 1. Dell XPS 8390 – Best Overall

 Bottom Line: The XPS 8930 is the best on this list, both in terms of performance and the value it offers when its price is considered.
 It has the good processing power and ample memory to run FL Studio and even has a dedicated GPU that you may use.

 - Processor: Intel Core i7-9700

 - Graphics: GTX 1050 Ti

 - OS: Windows 10 Home

 - Storage: 1 TB Hard drive + 256 GB SSD